dholth/cryptacular/README.txt

 ``cryptacular.pbkdf2`` applies the pbkdf2 key derivation algorithm described in RFC 2898 as a password hash.
 It uses M2Crypto.EVP.pbkdf2 with a Python fallback when M2Crypto is not available.
+You can use this even if you cannot run C extension modules in your Python.